-Not only are pledges inadequate, but countries are unable to fulfill even those pledges, a new CAT analysis shows.
-CAT is a joint project of Dutch energy consulting organisation Ecofys, Germany’s Climate Analytics, and the Potsdam Institute for Climate Impact Research.
+Not only pledge inadequate, but countries are unable to fulfill even those pledges, a new CAT analysis shows.
+CAT is a joint project of the Dutch energy consulting organization Ecofys, Germany’s Climate Analytics, and the Potsdam Institute for Climate Impact Research.

 Brazil has an ambitious target but a proposed new forest code, if adopted, could reverse this trend.
 “Scientific analysis shows that the code could increase it’s emissions gap substantially,” the report said.

-The United States pins many of it’s hopes on having lower emissions by 2020 due mainly to effects of the recessions and a shift from coal to gas driven by low gas prices.
+The United States pins many of its hopes on having lower emissions by 2020 due mainly to the effects of the recessions and a shift from coal to gas driven by low gas prices.

 Climate talks deadlocked

 The Bonn climate talks this week saw the little appetite for increasing pledges.
 “No country wants to move.
 This is not a positive trend,” Niklas Höhne said.

 “The Bonn meeting underscores the deep divisions that remain between key countries on how to meet the climate challenge,” said Alden Meyer, director of strategy and policy at the Union of Concerned Scientists.